Volunteer with Sierra Harvest Today!

 347 volunteers donated more than 3,870 volunteer hours this past year building capacity for our local food movement.
 Earn Discounts at the BriarPatch Food Co-op | Free admission to Soup Night, Food & Farm Conference, and more!

-Harvest Leaders are volunteers who love harvesting fruit who commit to leading a crew of volunteers up to twice a month June-Oct picking fruit that would otherwise go to waste from farms and home orchards and bringing it to Interfaith Food Ministry to be distributed to their 8,000 clients 25% of whom are children!
-Reduce food waste in the county and feed our Nevada County neighbors!
+Position Overview and Impact: Harvest Leaders are volunteers who love harvesting fruit who commit to leading a crew of volunteers up to twice a month June – Nov. picking fruit that would otherwise go to waste from farms and home orchards and bringing it to Interfaith Food Ministry to be distributed to those in need.

-Commitment: 1-2 Harvests a month for 5 months.
+Time Commitment: 1-2 Harvests a month for 6 months.
 Harvests last 1 ½ -3 hours plus scouting, equipment pick-up and fruit delivery.

 Learn the seasonality of locally grown produce.

 Staff Contact: Miriam Limov for more info – firstname.lastname@example.org